God Loves People and Places

 September 2016

-This month (September 2016) it’s been a great joy to catch up again with Owen and tell each other the story that links us.
+In September 2016 it was a great joy to catch up again with Owen and tell each other the story that connects our respective journeys of faith.
 He was 19 when we last met face to face.
-Now he’s 50.
-The three converts in the story now represent three believing families.
-Who can tell what else may have flowed from that “moment” back on campus at the University of Bath?!
-One day we must meet up with the friend of a friend of my friend and maybe we will learn a little more of the wonderful ways in which God answers our prayers.
+When we met again he was 50.
+Who can tell what other stories may have flowed from that moment back on campus at the University of Bath?!
+One day we must meet up with the friend of a friend of my friend and maybe we will learn a little more of the wonderful ways of the Divine Presence, the Spirit of God.